pelican-plugins/similar-posts/README.rst

 The `Related Posts plugin
 <https://github.com/getpelican/pelican-plugins/tree/master/related_posts>`_
-relates articles that have the greater number of tags in common, without any tag weighting.
+relates articles that have the greatest number of tags in common, without any tag weighting.
 If many articles match with the same number of tags, they all get the same score.
 On most websites, the list of recommended articles is short, so the most relevant ones will often be left out if all have the same